Chemical and Hazardous Waste Management and Disposal Policy

 - Chemical names must be completely spelled out; abbreviations or chemical structures are not in accordance with regulations.

 - If empty commercial chemical containers are used to collect waste, the old chemical label must be obliterated and a new label affixed to the container to avoid possible confusion as to the contents.

-- Only the Safety Officer is authorized to remove chemical or hazardous waste with appropirate notification from the employee responsibible for the MSDS/SDS sheet.
+- Only the safety officer is authorized to remove chemical or hazardous waste with appropriate notification from the employee responsible for the MSDS/SDS sheet.

 - Waste containers and any chemical container must not be stored in a location where a spill could potentially cause a release to the environment.
 Containers should not be stored next to sinks and ideally not in hoods with sinks.
 Containers should not be stored on the floor where they can be kicked over, particularly in rooms with floor drains.

 Laboratory Chemical Inventories and Housekeeping